All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Diabetes Patients Lose Less Weight

 Several factors explain the weight loss gap between diabetes and non-diabetes patients on tirzepatide.
 Insulin resistance itself impairs the body's ability to mobilize stored fat.
 Many diabetes medications (insulin, sulfonylureas) actively promote weight gain, counteracting some of tirzepatide's weight loss effect.
 Patients with diabetes also tend to have lower baseline metabolic rates and may have been living with obesity longer, which can make the body more resistant to weight change.
-Despite these factors, the 14.7% average loss in SURMOUNT-2 is still dramatically better than any other diabetes medication, and many diabetes patients exceed this average when they optimize their diet, exercise, and medication regimen.
+Despite these factors, the 14.7% average loss in SURMOUNT-2 is still dramatically better than any other diabetes medication, and many diabetes patients exceed this average when they improve their diet, exercise, and medication regimen.

 Blood Sugar Monitoring on Tirzepatide